isabella232/journeys.en/help/using/reporting/reportingcreating.md

     * **[!UICONTROL Background]**: lets you show or hide the horizontal progress bar in cells.
     * **[!UICONTROL Include retries]**: lets you include retries in the result.
 This is only available for **[!UICONTROL Sent]** and **[!UICONTROL Bounces + Errors]**.

-1. Select one or multiple rows and click the **Visualize** icon.
+1. Select one or multiple rows and click the **[!UICONTROL Visualize]** icon.
 A visualization is added to reflect the rows you have selected.

    ![](assets/dynamic_report_freeform_5.png)